vjaligam/vsd-packaging-workshop/README.md

 -  L4: Flip Chip Assembly – Bump Formation and Underfill
 -  L5: Wafer Level Packaging and Conclusion

-## Module 3: Labs – Thermal Simulation of Semiconductor Packages with ANSYS.
+## [Module 3: Labs – Thermal Simulation of Semiconductor Packages with ANSYS]
 Practical:
 -  Flip-Chip BGA Package Thermal Analysis in ANSYS Icepak

-## Module 4: Ensuring Package Reliability – Testing and Performance Validation.
+## [Module 4: Ensuring Package Reliability – Testing and Performance Validation]
 Lessons:
 -  L1: Introduction to Package Testing and Electrical Functionality Checks
 -  L2: Reliability and Performance Testing of Semiconductor Packages

-## Module 5: Package Design and Modeling – Building a Semiconductor Package from Scratch.
+## [Module 5: Package Design and Modeling – Building a Semiconductor Package from Scratch]
 Lessons:
 -  L1: Introduction to Package Cross-Section Modeling in ANSYS Electronics Desktop (AEDT)
 -  L2: Creating the Die and Substrate in AEDT